awsdocs/amazon-eks-user-guide/doc_source/cni-ipv6.md

           --role-name $node_role_name
       ```
 **Important**
 For simplicity in this tutorial, the policy is attached to this IAM role\.
 In a production cluster however, we recommend attaching the policy to a separate IAM role\.
-For more information, see [Configuring the Amazon VPC CNI plugin for Kubernetes to use IAM roles for service accounts](cni-iam-role.md)\.
+For more information, see [Configuring the Amazon VPC CNI plugin for Kubernetes to use IAM roles for service accounts \(IRSA\)](cni-iam-role.md)\.

    1. Attach two required IAM managed policies to the IAM role\.